jstmee/FlightAndSearchService/readme.md

  ```

- - Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create` and then execute.
+ - Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create` and then execute `npx sequelize db:migrate` and `npx sequelize db:migrate undo ` fo undo migration.

  ## db design
   - airplane table
   - flight
   - airport
   - city